R3BRootGroup/glad-tpc/README.md

 ## License

-GLAD-TPC is distributed under the terms of the GNU Lesser General Public Licence version 3 ([GPLv3](https://github.com/R3BRootGroup/glad-tpc/blob/dev/LICENSE)).
+GLAD-TPC is distributed under the terms of the GNU Lesser General Public Licence version 3 ([LGPLv3](https://github.com/R3BRootGroup/glad-tpc/blob/dev/LICENSE)).

 ## Release Information
 Please visit [releases](https://github.com/R3BRootGroup/glad-tpc/releases)

 ## Contributing
 Please ask your questions, request features, and report issues by [creating a github issue](https://github.com/R3BRootGroup/glad-tpc/issues/new/choose).

+## Using the Project Template

+GLAD-TPC as part of R3BRoot delivers various project templates that can be used as a starting point for anybody who would like to build simulation and reconstruction algorithms.
+The project Templates are located in the [R3BRoot/template](template) directory.

 ## Code Formatting
 The GLAD-TPC project (as part of R3BRoot) uses clang-format-15 to ensure a common code formatting.
 The script "apply-format.sh" can be used for this purpose: